 What Are The Health Benefits Of Watermelon Seeds?

-Watermelon seed benefits are many which include strong immune system, healthy heart and help improve brain functioning.
+Watermelon seed benefits are many which include contributing to a strong immune system and a healthy heart and helping improve brain functioning.
 Some of the important surprising benefits of eating watermelon seeds are being described.

 1. Promote Heart Health